 Specific Validation for this Request

-No specific validation is applied for this Request, see clause 3.2.5 for general validation applied to all Requests and clause 3.10.2 for Execution Date Time validation.
+See clause 3.2.5 for general validation applied to all Requests and clause 3.10.2 for Execution Date Time validation.

+For this Service Request and as an exception, the Authorisation Check associated to E5 allows the Device’s SMI Status to be ‘Suspended’.

 Additional DCC System Processing